kyma-project/control-plane/docs/cli/commands/kcp_runtimes.md

   -r, --region strings       Filter by provider region.
 You can provide multiple values, either separated by a comma (e.g. westeurope,northeurope), or by specifying the option multiple times.
   -i, --runtime-id strings   Filter by Runtime ID.
 You can provide multiple values, either separated by a comma (e.g. ID1,ID2), or by specifying the option multiple times.
   -c, --shoot strings        Filter by Shoot cluster name.
 You can provide multiple values, either separated by a comma (e.g. shoot1,shoot2), or by specifying the option multiple times.
+  -t, --state string         Filter by state.
+You can provide multiple values, either separated by a comma (e.g. succeeded,failed,provision,deprovision), or by specifying the option multiple times.
   -s, --subaccount strings   Filter by subaccount ID.
 You can provide multiple values, either separated by a comma (e.g. SAID1,SAID2), or by specifying the option multiple times.
 ```

 ## Global Options

 ```
       --config string                Path to the KCP CLI config file.
 Can also be set using the KCPCONFIG environment variable.
-Defaults to $HOME/.kcp/config.yaml .
+Defaults to $HOME/.kcp/config.yaml.
       --gardener-kubeconfig string   Path to the kubeconfig file of the corresponding Gardener project which has permissions to list/get Shoots.
 Can also be set using the KCP_GARDENER_KUBECONFIG environment variable.
       --gardener-namespace string    Gardener Namespace (project) to use.
 Can also be set using the KCP_GARDENER_NAMESPACE environment variable.
   -h, --help                         Option that displays help for the CLI.